The 7 Best Heated Mattress Pads And Bed Heating Systems

 It has an auto-off feature after 10 hours, and a safety cut-off if it overheats – both features that help reduce risk.
 For larger mattress sizes, you and your partner can have separate controls to adjust the temperature just on your side of the bed.

-4. Sunbeam Water Resistant Heated Pad
+4. Sunbeam Premium Water Resistant Restful Heated Mattress Pad

-A reliable option if you’re worried about spills damaging your mattress
+A reliable option if you’re worried about spills damaging your mattress.

 sunbeam water resistant heated mattress pad